-The Code requires the Council to prepare group accounts where the Council has material interests in subsidiaries, associates and / or jointly controlled entities.
+The Code of Practice on Local Authority Accounting in the United Kingdom 2019/20 (the Code) requires the Council to prepare group accounts where the Council has material interests in subsidiaries, associates and / or jointly controlled entities.

-The Council has interests in SLAP, Orkney and Shetland Valuation Joint Board (OSVJB), Zetland Transport Partnership (ZetTrans) and the IJB.
+The Council has interests in SLAP, Orkney and Shetland Valuation Joint Board (OSVJB), Zetland Transport Partnership (ZetTrans) and the Integration Joint Board (IJB).